 If you’re running to your doctor at 4 weeks past your last menstrual cycle (your period), don’t expect to be getting an ultrasound to see the baby.
 There’s nothing developed enough to see on an ultrasound at four weeks.

-Please know that you doctor shouldn’t order an ultrasound until you’re around 6-7 weeks gestational age.
+Please know that you doctor most likely won’t order an ultrasound until you’re around 6-7 weeks gestational age.

 By the time you’re 6 weeks, the technologist should be able to at least see a gestational sac, maybe even a fetal pole (aka the baby).

-By 7 weeks, they should see a fetal pole and most likely a heart beat.
+By 7 weeks, they should see a fetal pole and most likely a visual heartbeat.
 Around this time is a great time to get the most accurate ultrasound computer estimated due date for your pregnancy.

 Keep in mind that the fetal pole is only measuring in millimeters, so waiting until the appropriate time is EXTREMELY important.

-I know it’s hard to wait during your first trimester of pregnancy, but, waiting until the necessary time, gives the pregnancy time to grow to a size that is detectable by ultrasound.
+I know it’s hard to wait in early pregnancy, but, waiting until the necessary time, gives the pregnancy time to grow to a size that is detectable by ultrasound.

 This early ultrasound is also best for dating of the pregnancy.